megarcrazy/Quiz-Maker-React/README.md

-React version of a quiz playing website with very amateur level react implementation.
+React version of a quiz playing website with react implementation.
+You have the choice to play a quiz from a local JSON file or generate a random quiz from online.
 Project has no back-end.